volker-fr/twitter2rss/README.md

         Twitter Access Token
   -combined-feed
         Combine multiple tweets from the same user into a single RSS entry?
+  -combined-feed-hours int
+        if combined-tweet, how many hours should be combined together?
   -config string
         Configiguration file
   -consumer-key string